linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/IV - DCF Models (Chapters 13-16).md

 $$

-The value of the firm will increase from  $61,875 million to$ 63,665 million if the firm moves to the optimal debt ratio:
+The value of the firm will increase from  \$61,875 million to\$ 63,665 million if the firm moves to the optimal debt ratio:

 $$